parishwadomkar/UrbanEV-v2/README.md

 Vehicle types include consumption and max charging rate (as used by UrbanEV).

 ### 4) Chargers (chargers_v1.dtd)
-Public chargers are defined on links with plug power and plug count.
+Public chargers are defined at coordinates with plug power and plug count.

 ---